 By Pranay Dewani Jan.
 25, 2020

 What does patriotism mean today?
 Does it lie in adhering to the Constitution?
-Does it lie in fixing “anti-nationals” with a ticket to Pakistan for differing with the government?
-This Republic Day we revisit a few films that uphold the idea of democracy and the role we all play in its functioning.
+Does it lie in fixing “anti-nationals” with a ticket to Pakistan?
+Does it mean #BoycottChineseProducts?
+We revisit a few loved films that redefine deshbhakti for this age.

 The word patriotism has acquired a whole new definition in these times.
 It is now limited to wearing it on your sleeve thrice a year, or when India takes on Pakistan on the cricket ground, or when you listen to Lata Mangeshkar’s “Ae Mere Watan Ke Logon” on TV sets while watching the Republic Day parade.